IBM/SalesEnablement-VMware-L3/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

 37. Enter a unique **Name** and **Computer Name**.

-    The **Computer Name** will autofill with the specified **Name** unless it does not conform to a valid hostname.
+    The **Computer Name** autofills with the specified **Name** unless it does not conform to a valid hostname.

     ![](_attachments/vcd-vApp-NewvApp-NewVMName.png)

 38. Select a **Template** from the table.

-    The **CentOS-7-Template-Official** is a good choice as VMs using this template boot quickly.
+    The **CentOS-7-Template-Official** is a good choice as VMs that use this template boot quickly.

     ![](_attachments/vcd-vApp-NewvAPp-templateOK.png)